gbogard/portfolio/src/content/blog/what-is-recursion.md

 | 5 | 5 x 4 x 3 x 2 x 1 | = 5(4!) | = 120 |

 We can observe that each row in our table relies on the previous one, except for the first row, which is called the base case of the recursion.
-What it means is if we need to compute the factorial of any positive integer 'n', we start by computing '!(n -1)', itself requiring computing '!(n - 2)' and so on, until we reach our base case of '!1 = 1'.
+What it means is if we need to compute the factorial of any positive integer `n`, we start by computing `!(n -1)`, itself requiring computing `!(n - 2)` and so on, until we reach our base case of `!1 = 1`.

 #### The code